pranjalwalia/UpSolve/README.md

 ## [Demo Video 2: Language Input in the script](https://www.youtube.com/watch?v=t7UQTt1M6j4)

 ## Contributing:
-visit [this](https://github.com/masterchief01/UpSolve/issues) page to report issues in the project, contribute or request a new feature.
+Visit [this](https://github.com/masterchief01/UpSolve/issues) page to report issues in the project, contribute or request a new feature.

 ###### PS.
 If the documentation does not load on github as the file is slightly large for a pdf, just download the pdf.